whiteStainX/when/LIGHT_BRUSH_PLAN.md

 1. Extend `BrushStroke` with evolving geometry controls: allow each stroke to modulate its thickness, curvature, and head shape independently over its life.
 Drive these parameters from combinations of `beat_strength`, `spectral_flatness`, and `chroma` dominance (e.g., treble-heavy passages yield sharper angles and thinner ends).
 2. Introduce long-form gestural strokes by sampling target path lengths from a broad range (e.g., 0.5–4× the Phase 4 baseline).
 Tie the maximum achievable length to `features.mid_envelope` so sustained harmonies unlock more sweeping gestures while percussive moments favor shorter marks.
 3. Inject micro-variations into velocity (controlled noise, subtle rotation) to keep each stroke organic.
 Allow strokes to occasionally self-intersect or cross others; rely on the blend pipeline to turn those intersections into luminous highlights.
-4. Validate by capturing still frames at regular intervals.
-Review the resulting compositions to ensure they resemble layered abstract paintings rather than discrete particles.

 ### Step 5.4: Adaptive Population Management